 Dale Rigney is a Support Specialist who served eight years in the U.S. Army, during which time he was stationed in Panama and Italy.
 Dale became interested in technology during his time in the military and decided to become a programmer.
 After leaving the Army, Dale held a wide variety of roles and worked in the automotive software industry before joining Equinox.
 He and his wife of over 30 years have two grown children.
 He enjoys reading fantasy, and his favorite series is the Riftwar Saga by Raymond E. Feist.

-Erica Rohlfs (MLIS) brings over six years of Evergreen and Koha implementation project management experience to her role as Senior Implementation Project Manager, and she also served on Equinox’s product and education team.
+Erica Rohlfs (MLIS, PMP) brings over fifteen years of Evergreen and Koha implementation project management experience to her role as Senior Implementation Project Manager, and she also served on Equinox’s product and education team.
 Erica’s combined work experience gives her the unique perspective of understanding the implementation process, from daily circulation and cataloging workflows to administrative policy decisions to the experiences of the library staff and end user.

 Prior to joining Equinox, Erica worked at a public library using Evergreen ILS.
 During that time, she answered reference questions, taught adult learning classes, and assisted with cataloging and circulation.
 Her early work in libraries was as a volunteer at her local public library and an intern at the Atlanta History Center’s Kenan Research Center.